luxzg/WSL2-fixes/networkingMode=bridged.md

 ```
 - Explanation:
 	- `eth0` is name of the interface
-	- `Description` is whatever you want it to be
+	- `Description` is whatever you want it to be (doesn't have to match any existing names)
-	- `DHCP=true` tells the networking stack to use DHCP, so automatic IP assignment via local router
+	- `DHCP=true` tells the networking stack to use DHCP, allowing automatic IP assignment via local router
 	- `IPv6AcceptRA=true` is to allow IPv6
-	- (For rest see official docs, linked at the end of this section)
+	- (For the rest see official docs, linked at the end of this section)
 - In short - this config is for obtaining IP address automatically via DHCP service, including working IPv6

 - Save and close the file